BlockFutureTech/kortho-docs/intro.md

 PPOS (POW➕POS) consensus mechanism.sm.

 ## Economic Model
-- For 10S of data, one block is produced, and 1.6778 KTO is produced in one block, and 10%KTO is produced in one block every year.
+- The data can produce 1 block in 10 seconds and 1 block can incentivize the output of 1.6778 KTO.
+Each year output block will be will be reduced by 10% of the KTO incentive.
-- Data node pledge KTO reduces the calculation difficulty and increases the number of blocks produced.
-The pledge period of data nodes is 120 days, and the linear release period is 120 days.
+- Data node pledge KTO reduces the difficulty of calculation and improves the probability of block production.
+The pledge period of data node is 120 days, and the linear release period is 120 days.
-- 30% of THE KTO stimulated by block generation of data nodes will be released on the same day, and the remaining 70% will be released linearly in 120 days.
+- The KTO rewarded at the data node out of the block will be released 30% on the same day, and the remaining 70% will be released linearly by 120 days.

 ## KorTho Technical Characteristics